Carfin Grotto: New additions

 Following the 1988 Glasgow Garden Festival, the glass chapel used at the event was relocated to Carfin Grotto, where it was placed near the arena of Our Lady, Star of the Sea in the lower garden area of the grotto.
-This building, the grotto's second Glass Chapel, was subsequently dedicated to the victims of the Lockerbie Disaster.
+This building, the grotto's second Glass Chapel, was subsequently dedicated in June 1989 to the victims of the Lockerbie Disaster.
 Daily Mass is now celebrated in this glass chapel, now named Our Lady, Maid of the Seas after the ill-fated aircraft from Pan Am Flight 103, which crashed near the Scottish town of Lockerbie on 21 December 1988.

 More recently, the Reliquary opened within the Grotto grounds and features many religious artifacts used throughout the years at various processions and celebrations.

 Most recently, a new Pilgrimage Centre opened in 1997, featuring an exhibition of the history of different faiths and beliefs, as well as displaying various religious artifacts.
 The centre also features a café and shop.
 In 2019 the diocese announced plans to close the pilgrimage centre, prompting a petition opposing the decision.
 This was discussed on BBC Radio 4's Sunday programme on 18 August 2019.
+Since 2021, and as of May 2025, the website states that the pilgrimage centre is currently closed but renovations are underway to reopen it.